 Collaborate means “work together to accomplish a goal”; the word comes from Latin, “work with”.
-Collaboration implies that two or more people are working as equals (or close to it) to make something, to solve a problem, etc. John Lennon and Paul McCartney collaborated on much of the Beatles’ early work, for example.
+Collaboration implies that two or more people are working as equals (or close to it) to make something, to solve a problem, even if it is remote working.
+John Lennon and Paul McCartney collaborated on much of the Beatles’ early work, for example.

-What does it mean to collaborate within your organization?
 Do employees cross boundaries all the time, or do they stay in their comfortable little silos?
-As a leader/manager, you may think employee collaboration isn’t possible.
+As a leader/manager, you may think employee collaboration isn’t possible unless you improve your interpersonal communication.
 You might picture yourself “up here” and your employees as “down there” — you might feel if your employees get the notion they’re your equals, you won’t have control of the organization.

 I say you’ll never see true employee collaboration if you have that mindset.
 Your employees may be able to collaborate without you, but are you not collaborating with them?
 Do you discourage independent thought, or the sharing of ideas?
 Do you not want your employees to grow?
 If so, you’re in more trouble than you know.

 We’re essentially social beings.
 Some of us think we work well independently.
 While that may be true at times, over the long road of life we need others to help us accomplish tasks and achieve goals.
 We need input from other sources, whether it’s measuring devices or people, to assure ourselves that we’re doing the right thing in the right way, or at least headed in the right direction.